HanumanthDB/MCP-Projects/swagger-mcp-server/README.md

 ---

 ## Advanced Usage

-- For secured swagger endpoints, set appropriate HTTP headers or handle auth in `SwaggerApiDiscoveryService`.
+- For secured Swagger endpoints, set appropriate HTTP headers in `application.properties` or handle auth in `SwaggerApiDiscoveryService`.
 - For dynamic refresh or programmatic spec switch, extend the service logic.

 ---

 ## Troubleshooting

 - **Port in use**: Make sure port `8081` is free, or change `server.port` in `application.properties`.
-- **Spec fetch errors**: Ensure the `swagger.spec.url` is reachable from your server.
+- **Spec fetch errors**: Ensure the `swagger.api.url` is reachable from your server.
 - **Class version errors**: Ensure you are using Java 17+.
 - **Dependency issues**: Run `mvn clean install -U` to force update dependencies.
+- **Auth errors**: Set `auth.header.name`, `auth.header.prefix`, and `auth.token.value` in `application.properties` if your API requires authentication.

 ---

 ## Contributing